bobsmith947/recsforme/README.md

     $CATALINA_HOME/bin/catalina stop

-Alternatively, you can directly deploy the WAR (can be downloaded from the [releases](https://github.com/bobsmith947/recsforme/releases) section) using the Tomcat Manager (you will need to set up a user with the `manager-gui` permission).
-Keep in mind, the latest release isn't the latest build, so you'll be missing any hot new features.

 ## Contributing

-Please read [CONTRIBUTING](./CONTRIBUTING.md) and [CODE OF CONDUCT](./CODE_OF_CONDUCT.md) for details on the community guidelines, and the process for submitting pull requests and issues.
+Please read [CONTRIBUTING](./CONTRIBUTING.md) for details on the community guidelines, and the process for submitting pull requests and issues.

 ## Authors